 La Caravana Escuela

-This is made possible by a practical, comprehensive and ever-developing approach, fueled by the continuous need to forge new and better tools, and recycling scrap metal as a source of raw material to turn it into useful, quality parts with commercial value.
+This is made possible by a practical, comprehensive and ever-developing approach, fueled by the continuous need to forge new and better tools, and recycling scrap metal as a source of raw material to transform into useful, quality implements with commercial value.
 After six years, more than 27 tons of iron and steel have been reused.

-Thus, in addition to teaching skills of immediate utility, LCE also provides a pathway to greater community self-sufficiency, manufacturing necessary and indispensable tools for agricultural life, which would otherwise be unavailable or unaffordable, and creating income-producing opportunities for people facing significant challenges, empowering them with extremely valuable knowledge, tools, and resources in rural remote communities.
+Thus, in addition to teaching skills of immediate utility, LCE also provides a pathway to greater self-sufficiency, manufacturing necessary and indispensable tools for agricultural life, which would otherwise be unavailable or unaffordable.
+This enables communities to create income-producing opportunities for people facing significant challenges, empowering them with extremely valuable knowledge, tools, and resources in remote rural places.

 imagen de whatsapp 2025 08 18 a las 22.36.52 9006e1a3